 When There Is No Eye

-Many children will not receive a special eye after the removal of their cancerous eye.
+Many children do not receive a special eye after their cancer-filled eye is removed.
 Usually this is because artificial eyes are not available or are too expensive.
 This means the eye lids will remain closed, or almost closed, and the lids will lay flat.

 There are a number of important considerations to make about your child’s coping, and your own coping as a parent when there is no eye.